 From 1984 to 2017, there has been a 17% decrease in women pursuing computer science degrees.
-Many contribute to this decline in personal computer marketing campaigns targeting boys, but the problem is multi-faceted.
-I have embedded links within my visual to allow further exploration of this topic.
+Many contribute to this decline in personal computer marketing campaigns targeting boys, but the problem is multifaceted.
+Unfortunately, the representation of women in technology remains low.
+To understand this issue, I created a data visualization to explore women’s history in technology and the trends of women pursuing computer science degrees.

 Why diversity matters